 From January of 1984 through July of 2001, Dr. Nestor was music director at Washington DC's Basilica of the National Shrine of the Immaculate Conception.

 During his 2008 sabbatical, he served as composer-in-residence at the Cathedral of the Madeleine, Salt Lake City, collaborating daily with music director Gregory Glenn, the Cathedral Choir, Cathedral Choristers and Coro Latino de la Catedral, composing and conducting works for each ensemble, often with members of the Utah Symphony.

 With appropriate symmetry, Dr. Nestor’s final sabbatical concluded in August 2016 at The Madeleine with a month spent as composer-in-residence, during which time he fulfilled a commission from the cathedral, Misa María Magdalena, a Spanish-language setting of the ordinary of the Mass for chorus, chamber orchestra, percussion and organ.

-Nestor’s principal ritual compositional project was and continues to be the completion of I Will Sing and Make Melody, a liturgical Psalter for the three-year Sunday cycle and major feasts.
+Nestor’s principal ritual compositional project was I Will Sing and Make Melody, a liturgical Psalter for the three-year Sunday cycle and major feasts.

 Four commissions for the apostolic visits of Saint John Paul II, Pope Benedict XVI and Pope Francis:

 - People of God in the City of Our God [Los Angeles 1987]

 - Lord, You Give the Great Commission [Washington DC 2008]

 - Introit: How beautiful upon the mountains; Communio: What you hear in the darkness [Washington DC 2015]

 - In the Fullness of Time for chorus, soli and orchestra; The Catholic University of America 1984